Prostanthera palustris: Description

 Prostanthera palustris is a low, spreading, weak shrub that typically grows to a height of 0.2–0.3 m, is not aromatic, and has branches with two longitudinal ridges.
 The leaves are dull green above, paler below, spatula-shaped, 4–6 mm long and 3.5–5 mm wide on a petiole about 1–2 mm long.
 The flowers are arranged in groups of four to ten in upper leaf axils on pedicels 0.5–1.5 mm long.
 The sepals are light green and form a tube 2.5–3 mm long with two lobes, the lower lobe 1.5–3 mm long and the upper lobe 1.5–2 mm long.
 The petals are pale mauve and white with yellow dots inside, 8–10 mm long forming a tube 4 mm long with two lips.
 The central lobe of the lower lip is 4–4.5 mm long and 4.5–5 mm wide and the side lobes are about 4 mm long and 2.5 mm wide.
 The upper lip is about 2.5 mm long and 6–6.5 mm wide.
 Flowering mainly occurs from February to June.

 Taxonomy

 Prostanthera palustris was first formally described in 1997 by Barry Conn in the journal Telopea from material collected in Bundjalung National Park in 1990.

 Distribution and habitat

-Swamp mint-bush grows in wet coastal shrubland and heathland in Bundjalung National Park.
+Swamp mint-bush grows in wet coastal shrubland and heathland in the Jerusalem Creek area of Bundjalung National Park.